Rudolph T. Randa: Federal judicial service

 Randa was nominated by President George H. W. Bush on April 9, 1992, to a seat on the United States District Court for the Eastern District of Wisconsin vacated by Judge Robert W. Warren; he was confirmed by the United States Senate by unanimous consent on August 11, 1992, and received commission on August 12, 1992.
 He served as Chief Judge from 2002 to 2009.
 In July 2007, Randa announced his intention to assume senior status upon the confirmation of a successor; however, confirmation of a successor did not occur by the end of President George W. Bush's presidency, and following the election of Barack Obama in the 2008 presidential election, Randa rescinded his decision to assume senior status, having apparently not wished to be succeeded by a Democratic president's appointee.
-Later, facing ill health, he assumed senior status on February 5, 2016, with his service terminating soon thereafter upon his passing on September 5, 2016.
+Later, facing ill health, he assumed senior status on February 5, 2016.
+His service was terminated on September 5, 2016 due to his death.

-In 2002, Randa was appointed by Supreme Court Chief Justice William H. Rehnquist to serve on the Codes of Conduct Committee of the United States Judicial Conference.
-He served on the Codes of Conduct Committee until 2008.